zephyrproject-rtos/zephyr/doc/getting_started/installation_win.rst

       set ZEPHYR_GCC_VARIANT=gccarmemb
       set GCCARMEMB_TOOLCHAIN_PATH=c:\gccarmemb

+   To use the same toolchain in new sessions in the future you can set the variables in a ``.cmd`` file and run that every time you open a new Command Prompt.

-   And for either, set the `ZEPHYR_BASE` environment variable to the root of the Zephyr repository you cloned:
+   And for either, run the :file:`zephyr-env.cmd` file in order to set the :makevar:`ZEPHYR_BASE` environment variable:

    .. code-block:: console

-      set ZEPHYR_BASE=%userprofile%\zephyr
+      zephyr-env.cmd

 #.
 Finally, you can try building the :ref:`hello_world` sample to check things
    out.